 In State Travel - Costs are included for appropriate staff to attend conferences and training events supporting the grant goals and objectives and/or traffic safety.
 Local mileage for grant activities and meetings is included.
-Anticipated travel may include Lifesavers 2025.
+Anticipated travel may include Lifesavers, CAT meetings/conference, CA Toxicology Stakeholder Meeting in San Diego.
 All conferences, seminars or training not specifically identified in the Budget Narrative must be approved by OTS.
 All travel claimed must be at the agency approved rate.
 Per Diem may not be claimed for meals provided at conferences when registration fees are paid with OTS grant funds.